chpolste/MScAtmosphericSciences/README.md

 - __Title__: Bayesian Retrieval of Thermodynamic Atmospheric Profiles from Ground-based Microwave Radiometer Data
 - __Submitted__: 2016-08-12 to the faculty of Geo- and Atmospheric Sciences at the University of Innsbruck
+- Thesis pdf available [here](MSc-Polster-Bayesian-Retrieval-Thesis.pdf) or at the [library](https://diglib.uibk.ac.at/ulbtirolhs/content/titleinfo/1471806) of the University of Innsbruck
+- Defense presentation pdf available [here](MSc-Polster-Bayesian-Retrieval-Defense.pdf)

 ## Abstract